Updated 25/03/2020

 These next three are multi functional notebook folios that you can use for lectures, conferences and other out of office events.

-An A5 notebook carrier is ideal for travelling or going in between classes if you’re a student.
+An A5 notebook carrier ideal for travelling or going in between classes if you’re a student.
 The left side is a multi-use organiser for pens, cards and papers, and the right side can store your phone or whatever else you need.

-A 12-in-1 A4 zipped folder case with collapsible magnetic handles, a tablet/phone stand, a metal clamp for your notebook, a clip in removable digital solar calculator, elastic loops for pens, charger cables and other gadgets, and a central ring binder with 11 transparent document bags.
+A 12-in-1 A4 zipped folder case with collapsible magnetic handles, a tablet / phone stand, a metal clamp for your notebook, a clip in removable digital solar calculator, elastic loops for pens, charger cables and other gadgets, and a central ring binder with 11 transparent document bags.

 This would be particularly helpful for accountants and students, plus the stand can allow you to watch a video horizontally on your device and write at the same time.